PitPietro/pitpietro.github.io/_linux/execute-python-script-and-run-anywhere.md

 ```

 ## Add the execute permissions
-If you type the `ls -l` command, you'll see the **string permission** (together with some useful info) foreach file in the current directory.
+If you type the `ls -l` command, you'll see the **file permissions** (together with some useful info) foreach file in the current directory.
 For `hello.py`, it should looks like:
 ```bash
 -rw-rw-r--
 ```

-As you can read in my article about [changing permission to a file](https://pitpietro.github.io/linux/change-permission-to-files/), `-rw-rw-r--` means:
+As you can read in my article about [changing permission to a file](https://pitpietro.github.io/linux/change-permission-to-file/), `-rw-rw-r--` means:
 1. `hello.py` is a file (the starting `-` symbol)
 2. The current user has `read` and `write` permission: `rw-`
 3. The user's group has `read` and `write` permission: `rw-`